Home Security Systems Homeowners Should Consider

 Over 3,000 homes are burglarized in the U.S. every day, the equivalent of one every 30 seconds.
 On average, homeowners lose $2,661 to thieves when someone breaks into their home.
 Burglars surveyed in prisons say that home security systems are one of the things they look for when ruling out a house for a break-in.
 Despite this, only one in four households has a home security system.

 Home security systems are available at many different price points, each with its own benefits and drawbacks.
+Homeowners look for reliability, ease of use, automated features, and cost.
 Keep reading to learn more about the four types of home security systems.

 Monitored Home Security Systems